t-nil/redox_slides_study_presentation/slides.md

 ---

-# Scheme: What is an URL in RedoxOs
+# What is an URL in context of scheme

 <div v-click class="text-xl p-4">